 The catapults sang through the air and the footmen raced toward the walls with a mighty shout, flooding over the rising ground to the very feet of the enormous stone curtains.
-There they flung their ladders against the walls and sent their grappling hooks snaking through the air, while archers positioned themselves to oflr what help they could.
+There they flung their ladders against the walls and sent their grappling hooks snaking through the air, while archers positioned themselves to offer what help they could.

-At almost the same instant, a cry went up from the walls as Ameronis's men leapt to the embrasures and began hailing arrows, stones, an4 timbers down upon the men below.
+At almost the same instant, a cry went up from the walls as Ameronis's men leapt to the embrasures and began hailing arrows, stones, and timbers down upon the men below.
 The first men on the ladders fell screaming to the earth, but others appeared to take their places, and others behind them, each with a shield over his head to stop the deadly rain.
-But arrows found their mszs, stones gruck down with bone-shattering force, and brave soldiers felL As the attack began, Ameronis and his noble friends, sitting in the banqueting hall over their breakfhst, heard the cry go up from his men on the battlements.
-Ameronis rose from his chair sod said, grinning, "So, the King's army has no patience, eli?
-It sounds as if they mean to tumble these walls with their wailing.
+But arrows found their marks, stones struck down with bone-shattering force, and brave soldiers fell.

+As the attack began, Ameronis and his noble friends, sitting in the banqueting hall over their breakfast, heard the cry go up from his men on the battlements.
+Ameronis rose from his chair and said, grinning, "So, the King's army has no patience, eh?
+It sounds as if they mean to tumble these walk with their wailing.
 Come, my friends, this will be rare sport.
 These walls have never been breached in living memory.
 Let us see how the Dragon King's army fares."

-With that he turned and hurried from the hall, Lupoilen following after him.
-The others sat iz silence, looking awkwardly at one another for a moment, and then followed.
-"He did not seem to think it worth, mentioning that his walls have stood secure all through the years because of the Dragon King's favor and protection," muttered Gorloic.
+With that he turned and hurried from the hall, Lupollen following after him.
+The others sat in silence, looking awkwardly at one another for a moment, and then followed.
+"He did not seem to think it worth mentioning that his walls have stood secure all through the years because of the Dragon King's favor and protection," muttered Gorloic.

 "Aye," agreed Denellon.
 "I am sorry we ever listened to him.
-We will pay for our error before this day is through.
-Nash my words, sir.
-We will pay."
+We will pay